 The debugger allows you to trace the WLanguage programs in order to help you improve these programs.

-The value of variables can be viewed:
+The different options of the debugger can be accessed:

 Starting the debugger